 The Concert to Fight Kidney Disease has several sponsors, including the

-National Kidney Foundation of Maryland.
+National Kidney Foundation Serving Maryland and Delaware.

 Proceeds raised from the event will support kidney research, with a portion remaining in Allegany County to support patients with kidney disease through the

 Pattie Dash, vice president of Mission Advancement for NKF Maryland, said the fund ensures that patients receive financial assistance with expenses such as transportation for dialysis visits, support for medical and dental expenses, food and utility bills.
 The fund also supports those on the verge of being evicted from their home.